 Gentle walking with increasing distances is another great way to help move the oedema along, and exercise is crucial to gaining the best results.

-Ideally, you should wait at least three to five weeks depending on sensitivity to aerobic activity.
+Ideally, if you undergo traditional liposuction, you should wait at least three to five weeks depending on sensitivity to aerobic activity.
 It cannot be stressed enough that liposuction is not a permanent weight loss procedure and depending on where on your body the treatment is carried out, you will need an exercise programme to maintain it.

 Toning exercises can be gradually increased generally from between two-to-three weeks after the operation.
 It is important for the body to heal first for the best surgical results.